One-shot decoupling

 \section{Introduction}

 Correlations in quantum systems, and in particular entanglement, have been in the focus of (both theoretical and experimental) research in quantum information science over the past decades.
 As a result, one has nowadays a pretty good (although still not complete) understanding of quantum correlations and, in particular, the processes that create them.
 In this work, we take | so to speak | an opposite approach and study conditions under which two systems can be decoupled, i.e., brought to a state where they are uncorrelated.

 We call a system, $B$, decoupled from another system, $E$, if the joint state of the two systems, $\rho_{B E}$, has product form $\rho_{B} \otimes \rho_{E}$.
 Operationally, this means that the outcome of any measurement on $B$ is statistically independent of the outcome of any measurement on $E$.
 Or, in information-theoretic terms, the system $E$ does not give any information on $B$ (and can therefore safely be ignored when studying~$B$).

-\paragraph{The Decoupling Criterion.} Our goal is to characterize the conditions under which the evolution of a system results in decoupling.
-For this, we consider a system $A$ that may initially be correlated to $E$.
-Furthermore, we assume that the system $A$ undergoes an evolution, described by a TPCPM\footnote{A \emph{Trace-Preserving Completely-Positive Map (TPCPM)} is a linear function that maps density operators to density operators.} $\mathcal{\bar{T}}$ from $A$ to $B$,\footnote{For the sake of generality, we consider an arbitrary mapping from $A$ to $B$, where $B$ must not necessarily be identical to $A$.} during which it does not interact with $E$ (see Fig.~\ref{fig:decoupling}).
-The main result of this work is a decoupling theorem, i.e., a criterion that provides necessary and sufficient conditions for decoupling (of $B$ from $E$) then depends on two entropic quantities, characterizing the initial state, $\rho_{A E}$, and the mapping $\mathcal{\bar{T}}$, respectively.
+\paragraph{Decoupling Theorem.} Our goal is to characterize the conditions under which the evolution of a system results in decoupling.
+For this, we consider a system, $A$, that may initially be correlated to $E$.
+Furthermore, we assume that the system $A$ undergoes an evolution, described by a TPCPM\footnote{A trace-preserving completely-positive map (TPCPM) is a linear function that maps density operators to density operators.} $\mathcal{\bar{T}}$ from $A$ to $B$, during which no interaction with $E$ takes place (see Fig.~\ref{fig:decoupling}).
+The main result of this work is a decoupling theorem, i.e., a criterion that provides necessary and sufficient conditions for decoupling (of $B$ from $E$).
+The criterion depends on two entropic quantities, characterizing the initial state, $\rho_{A E}$, and the mapping $\mathcal{\bar{T}}$, respectively.